 Our ability to make payments on our indebtedness and fund our ongoing operations depends on our operating subsidiaries' ability to generate cash in the future and distribute that cash to us.
 It is possible that our subsidiaries may not generate cash from operations in an amount sufficient to enable us to service our indebtedness.
 In addition, many of our subsidiaries are required to comply with the provisions of franchise agreements, dealer agreements, other agreements with manufacturers, mortgages, and credit facility providers.
 Many of these agreements contain minimum working capital or net worth requirements, and are subject to change at least annually.
-Although the requirements contained in these agreements did not restrict our subsidiaries from distributing cash to us as of December 31, 2022, unexpected changes to our financial metrics or to the terms of our franchise agreements, dealer agreements, or other agreements with manufacturers could require us to alter the manner in which we distribute or use cash.
+Although the requirements contained in these agreements did not restrict our subsidiaries from distributing cash to us as of December 31, 2023, unexpected changes to our financial metrics or to the terms of our franchise agreements, dealer agreements, or other agreements with manufacturers could require us to alter the manner in which we distribute or use cash.
 If our operating subsidiaries are unable to generate and distribute sufficient cash to us to service our indebtedness and fund our ongoing operations, our financial condition may be materially adversely affected.

-Our inability to execute a substantial portion of our business strategy, including our five-year strategic plan, could have an adverse effect on our business, results of operations, financial condition and cash flows.
+Our inability to execute a substantial portion of our business strategy, including our mission to grow and transform our business, could have an adverse effect on our business, results of operations, financial condition and cash flows.

-Our inability to execute a substantial portion of our business strategy, including our five-year strategic plan, could adversely affect our business, results of operations, financial condition and cash flows.
-We seek to execute on our strategic plan using a variety of growth efforts including, driving same-store revenue growth, acquiring additional revenue through strategic acquisitions and adding incremental revenue through our Clicklane platform.
-Many of the factors that impact our ability to execute our strategic plan, such as the advancement of certain technologies, general economic conditions and legal and regulatory obstacles are beyond our control.
+Our inability to execute a substantial portion of our business strategy, could adversely affect our business, results of operations, financial condition and cash flows.
+We seek to execute on our strategic plan using a variety of growth efforts including, driving same-store revenue growth and acquiring additional revenue through strategic acquisitions.
+Many of the factors that impact our ability to execute our strategic vision, such as the advancement of certain technologies, general economic conditions and legal and regulatory obstacles are beyond our control.

 Consumers are increasingly shopping for new and used vehicles, automotive repair and maintenance service and other automotive products and services online and through mobile applications, including through third-party online and mobile sales platforms, with which we compete, that are designed to generate consumer sales that are sold to automotive dealers.
-We have invested and will continue to invest in our Clicklane platform and other online applications in furtherance of our strategic plan.
+We have invested and will continue to invest in our omni-channel and other online applications in furtherance of our strategic vision.
 We face increased competition for market share from other automotive retailers and other sales platforms that have also invested in digital channels.
 There can be no assurance that our initiatives and investments in digital channels will be successful or result in improved financial performance.